Mateo-Abribat/Workshop-Expo-1-2/README.md

 ## Project setup

-1. Before starting the project, set it up following the instructions in the `Setup` section.
+1. Before starting the project, set it up following the instructions in the [setup](./SETUP.md) section.

 ## Introduction